The Postpartum Metabolic Floor: Why OB Advice Fails Moms After 35

 The protocol breaks if every disrupted week becomes a guilt event.

-Clean week — full protocol.
-Shift week — one 25-minute session before the 19:00 clock-in, full protein plan because hospital fridges work.
-Sick-kid week — one 20-minute session at the kitchen counter while the kid naps.
+Clean week → full protocol.
+Travel week → hotel-room kettlebell complex plus three protein shakes.
+Sick-kid week → one 25-min session at the kitchen counter while the kid naps.

 The Mother's Day read

-The mom in the 11-week scale stall doesn't need a day of rest.
-She needs the mechanism named honestly, the protocol sized to her actual week, and a coach that doesn't disappear between the six-week visit and the never visit.
+You need the mechanism named honestly, the protocol sized to your actual week, and a coach who doesn't disappear between the six-week visit and the never visit.

 ---